KenHoffman95/Ken-and-Zhi-Module-1-Project/README.md

 * Boxplot Relationship between Net Profit and Genre.png
 * Boxplot Relationship between Net Profit and Production Budget.png
 * Scatterplot Relationship between Net Profit and Production Budget.png
-* Average profit margin of various genres
+* Average profit margin of various genres.png
-* Average budget for different genres
+* Average budget for different genres.png
-* Average profit margin by seasons
+* Average profit margin by seasons.png
-* Average profit margin for different months
+* Average profit margin for different months.png
-* Popularity of different genres
+* Popularity of different genres.png
-* Vote average and vote count for different genres
+* Vote average and vote count for different genres.png

-Jupyter Notebooks

 Jupyter Notebooks
 * project_1.ipynb - using webscraping of Box Office Mojo website, API calls with TMDB to get data from online resources, clean up the data, sort out the data, analyze data and then explores the relationships between profit margin and various Movie Genres, Production Budget and different movie genres, popularity vs movie genres, runtime vs profit margin.
 Vote average and vote counts are also visualized and discussed.
 Notebook also analyzed if release date affect movie profit margin and popularity.